-The Company determined that there were three deliverables under the Alexion agreement: (i) an exclusive license to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, (ii) conducting research and development activities under the research plan and (iii) participation on a joint steering committee (JSC) and joint project team (JPT).
+The Company determined that there were three deliverables under the former Alexion collaboration: (i) an exclusive license to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, (ii) conducting research and development activities under the research plan and (iii) participation on a joint steering committee (JSC) and joint project team (JPT).

 The Company determined that the license did not have value to Alexion on a stand-alone basis due to the specialized nature of the research services to be provided by the Company that are not available in the marketplace.
-Therefore, the deliverables are not separable and, accordingly, the license, undelivered research and development activities and JSC and JPT participation are a single unit of accounting.
+Therefore, the deliverables were not separable and, accordingly, the license, undelivered research and development activities and JSC and JPT participation were a single unit of accounting.
 When multiple deliverables are accounted for as a single unit of accounting, the Company bases its revenue recognition model on the final deliverable.
-Under the Alexion agreement, the last deliverable to be completed is its research and development activities and participation on the JSC and JPT, which are expected to be delivered over the same performance period.
-The Company is utilizing a proportional performance model to recognize revenue under the Alexion agreement.
+Under the Alexion agreement, the last deliverable to be completed is its research and development activities and participation on the JSC and JPT, which were expected to be delivered over the same performance period.
+The Company recognized the remaining deferred revenue balance related to the upfront payment and non-substantive milestone payment previously received under the former collaboration with Alexion, utilizing the proportional performance model over the remaining period of performance, which ended October 24, 2017.

-The Company evaluated whether the milestones that may be received in connection with the Alexion agreement are substantive or non-substantive milestones.
-The Company concluded that the first pre-clinical milestone payment in the Alexion agreement is non-substantive due to the certainty at the date the arrangement was entered into that the event will be achieved.
-In the second quarter of 2015, the Company achieved the first pre-clinical milestone under the Alexion agreement and received a \$1.8 million payment from Alexion.
-The Company is recognizing revenues from the related milestone payment over the period of performance.
+The Company evaluated whether the milestones that it was eligible to receive in connection with the Alexion agreement were substantive or non-substantive milestones.
+The Company concluded that the first pre-clinical milestone payment under the former Alexion collaboration was non-substantive due to the certainty at the date the arrangement was entered into that the event will be achieved.
+In the second quarter of 2015, the Company achieved the first pre-clinical milestone under the former Alexion collaboration and received a \$1.8 million payment from Alexion.
+The Company recognized revenues from the related milestone payment over the remaining period of performance.

-The remaining non-refundable pre-clinical milestones that are expected to be achieved as a result of the Company's efforts during the period of substantial involvement are considered substantive and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
-The Company has recognized and received an aggregate of \$2.0 million in substantive milestones through December 31, 2016.
-Milestones that are expected to be achieved after the period of substantial involvement are not considered substantive because the Company does not contribute effort to the achievement of such milestones.
-These milestones are recognized as revenue upon achievement of the milestone, assuming all other revenue recognition criteria are met, as there are no undelivered elements remaining and no continuing performance obligations.
+The remaining non-refundable pre-clinical milestones that the Company was eligible to achieve as a result of the Company's efforts prior to the termination were considered substantive and would have been recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria were met.
+The Company has recognized and received an aggregate of \$2.0 million in substantive milestones through December 31, 2017.
+Milestones that were expected to be achieved after the period of substantial involvement were not considered substantive because the Company did not contribute effort to the achievement of such milestones.

+During the year ended December 31, 2017, the Company recognized revenue under the former Alexion collaboration of \$16.2 million, which represents \$9.5 million of reimbursable research and development costs, as well as a portion of the \$15.0 million upfront payment and the \$1.8 million non-substantive milestone payment previously received.
 During the year ended December 31, 2016, the Company recognized revenue under the Alexion agreement of \$23.3 million, which represents \$14.6 million of reimbursable research and development costs, \$1.8 million in milestone payments that were recognized upon achievement, as well as a portion of the \$15.0 million upfront payment and the \$1.8 million non-substantive milestone payment previously received.

-During the year ended December 31, 2016, the Company received \$14.2 million related to reimbursable research and development costs under the Alexion agreement.
-As of December 31, 2016, the Company has recorded unbilled accounts receivable of \$3.6 million related to reimbursable research and development costs under the Alexion agreement for activities performed during the fourth quarter of 2016.
+During the year ended December 31, 2017, the Company received \$12.7 million related to reimbursable research and development costs under the former Alexion collaboration.